 - comprehension

 - response (relevance and depth of information)

 - language range (vocabulary and grammar)

 - language accuracy (grammar)

-- speech (fluency and articulation).
+- speech (flow, pronunciation and intonation).

 5. Marking procedure

 Each candidate's practical (oral) examination is marked independently by two markers.
 One marker conducts the interview while the second marker sits in the background and makes notes on the candidate's performance.
 An audio recording of each candidate's performance is made.
 The audio recordings are used to ensure comparability between markers.